andna5980/memorise/README.md

     4. As a user, I would like to find their social media links, so I can see if the have other products.
         1. User will find all the social media links in every page.
 The links are easy to identify by some icons.

-    5. As a user I want to be informed of the different areas of the screen game.
+    5. As a user I want to be informed of how to play the game. .
-        1. User will be able to see a description of the game area in te help area.
+        1. User will be able to see a description of the game and how to play it.